gomamon/ImagePuzzleUnpuzzle/README.md

 ```
 Execute unpuzzling program with above usage.
 It will attempt to rearrange puzzled_image.jpg created from the puzzling program.
 In the case of the example, puzzled_image.jpg will be unpuzzled given 4 pieces vertically and 3 pieces horizontally.

+You can adjust the threshold value in lines 139 and 140 in "unpuzzled.py" to increase the accuracy of the image.

 ## Running test
 ### puzzling